paulovn/artifact-manager/README.md

   `artifact-manager --server-url <dir> upload --overwrite` will keep the remote repository in sync with the local files.
-Note however that the previous configuration for that branch will be lost: the server keeps *only one version* of an artifact snapshot per branch
+Note however that the previous configuration for that branch will be lost: the server keeps *only one version* of an artifact snapshot per branch [3].

+On each of these operations the option `--dry-run` can be used to test what the script would do without actually doing it.

 [1] Currently the only working R/W transport is a local folder, so in order for this to work, the remote server must be locally mounted as a